 If you have a usable spare tire, this can help save you time and money in the event of an emergency.
-If a problem occurs, rather than calling for help and incurring the expense of a tow truck or roadside assistance, if you have a spare tire that is in good shape you can easily replace the tire and get on your way.
+If a problem occurs, rather than calling for help and incurring the expense of a tow truck or roadside assistance, a spare tire that is in good shape can allow you to quickly get back on the road.

-All new cars have spare tires.
+Some new cars have spare tires.
 You should familiarize yourself not only with their location, but also the location in the car where the tools are stored that you will need.
-Ideally, you will have at read the car manual regarding how to replace your tire in the event you have a flat.
+Ideally, you will have to read the car manual regarding how to replace your tire in the event you have a flat.

 It is important to regularly check the inflation pressure of your spare tire.
 Although the spare may just sit in the truck or elsewhere, air can still leak out.

 Many spare tires today, especially in compacts and subcompacts and many sedans, are not designed for long distances.
-Spares in modern cars often have significantly less tread and cannot handle rocky terrain or long distance travel.
+Spare tires in modern cars often have significantly less tread and cannot handle rocky terrain or long-distance travel.
 In fact, most spares should only be driven on for 200-300 miles, at most.
-These spares are designed to get you to the nearest garage or dealership where you can have the flat tire repaired or replaced.
+These spare tires are designed to get you to the nearest garage or dealership where you can have the flat tire repaired or replaced.

-Other factors to look for regarding tire wear include feathering, or one smooth side and one rougher side; and cupping, or dips along the edges of the tire tread that are a sign of bent or dented suspension parts in the vehicle.
+Other factors to look for regarding tire wear include feathering, or one smooth side and one rougher side; and cupping, or dips along the edges of the tire tread that could indicate a sign of bent or dented suspension parts in the vehicle.

 Knowing what to look for in your tires is a sure way to prevent permanent tire damage and to preserve the safety of the vehicle and any passengers aboard.
 Looking for common warning signs and addressing the problems they indicate before they become severe will benefit consumers financially, and protect themselves and others around them.